 6. Diversify your future tax exposure

 It is very likely that most of your retirement savings will be in a 401k plan or an investment account.
 401k plans are tax-deferred and you will owe taxes on any distributions.
 Investment accounts are taxable and you pay taxes on capital gains and dividends.
 In reality, nobody can predict what your tax rate will be by the time you need to take out money from your retirement and investment accounts.
 Roth IRA adds this highly flexible tax-advantaged component to your investments.

 7. No minimum distributions

 Unlike 401k plans, Roth IRA doesn’t have any minimum distributions requirements.
 Investors have the freedom to withdraw their savings at their wish or keep them intact indefinitely.

 8. Do a backdoor Roth conversion

 Due to recent legal changes investors who do not satisfy the requirements for direct Roth IRA contributions, can still make investments to it.
 The process starts with a taxable contribution, up to the annual limit, into a Traditional IRA.
 Eventually, the contributions are rolled from the Traditional IRA to the Roth IRA.

 9. Roth conversion from Traditional IRA and 401k plans

 Under certain circumstances, it could make sense for you to rollover your Traditional IRA and an old 401k plan to Roth IRA.
 If you expect to earn less income or pay lower taxes in a particular year, it could be beneficial to consider this Roth conversion.
 Your rollover amount will be taxable at your current ordinary income tax level.
 An alternative strategy is to consider annual rollovers in amounts that will keep you within your tax bracket.

 10. Estate planning

 Roth IRA is an excellent estate planning tool.
-Due to its age flexibility and no minimum required distributions, Roth IRA makes it a good option for generation transfer and leaving a legacy to your beloved ones.
+Due to its age flexibility and no minimum required distributions, it is a good option for generation transfer and leaving a legacy to your beloved ones.